pgdemiranda/pgdemiranda/README.md

 8. Google Sheets Apps Script.

 ### [Cardiovascular Disease Detection](https://github.com/pgdemiranda/cardio_predictor)
-This is a classification project where we were hired to develop a model that could help a medical company detect the onset of cardiovascular diseases among patients.
+This is a **Classification** project where we were hired to develop a model that could help a medical company detect the onset of cardiovascular diseases among patients.
 Medical data was collected from Kaggle, and in the end, we achieved a classification model that, in the worst-case scenario, with 72% precision, could bring a return of **US$ 175,000,000.00**, and in the best-case scenario, with 78% precision, a profit of **US$ 210,000,000.00** could be expected.

 Tools used:
 1. Python 3.10.8;